-German-Jew, "six years his senior," Lothar Nartelski.
-Lothar worked in "Canada," a place where "clothing, shoes, valises, and other items confiscated from arriving prisoners were sorted and stored."
-Working there was a "plum" job.
-Not only were you inside and safe from the elements, but there were opportunities here for starving Jews to find food, money, and more hidden ot surprisingly, when he came to America in 1947, Siggi with only \$240 in his pocket quickly realized all the opportunities America afforded its people.
-So while his earliest jobs included: shoveling snow, cleaning sweatshop toilets, and selling neckties - that was only where he began.
+ot surprisingly, when he came to America in 1947, Siggi with only \$240 in his pocket quickly realized all the opportunities America afforded its people.
+So while his earliest jobs included shoveling snow, cleaning sweatshop toilets and selling neckties - that was only where he began.
 For regardless of the fact that he only had a grammar school education, his developing interest in the stock market led him to diligently study its workings and conscientiously learn all he could.
 The result: With the years he became the CEO of a New York Stock Exchange-listed oil company.
 After that, his interest in banking and all it could do for his oil company led him to learn all he could about banking.
-The result in this case: With the years he become the head of a commercial bank, which because of his "unstoppable" efforts ended up turning profits it never saw before!
-And all this he did in industries - the oil business and banking - known in the post-war years for their anti-Semitism.
+The result in this case: With the years he become the head of a commercial bank, which because of his "unstoppable" efforts ended up turning profits it had never seen before!
+And all this he did in industries - the oil business and banking - known in the postwar years for their anti-Semitism.